 I enlisted the aid of a friend who dabbles in private investigation work.
-My sleuthing friend secured the contacts for two photographers.
-He even facilitated the conversation with one.
+My sleuthing friend secured the contacts for two photographers and facilitated the conversation with one.
 Both photographers granted permission to use their pictures, with one specifically requesting I mention his name beside his work.
-Done!

 Although the process did take a few months, I had the necessary permission for each photo I had selected for my book.
 If I were to do it over again, I would start tracking down photographers earlier in my writing process.
 After exchanging a few emails, I learned I just needed to be willing to ask.

 To see the photos the pageant photographers released their copyright for, order From Metal to Rhinestones: A Quest for the Crown.